Support

 SB 36 HB 239 Land Use - Zoning - Limitations (Starter and Silver Homes Act of 2026) Chair, Education, Energy the Environment Committee

 Prohibiting local jurisdictions from adopting or enforcing certain zoning provisions relating to lot size, dimensions, setback requirements, lot coverage, and design or architectural elements for certain single-family homes with certain exceptions; prohibiting local jurisdictions from prohibiting certain housing types in certain zones; and prohibiting local jurisdictions from prohibiting certain subdivisions of certain lot types.
-Education, Energy, and the Environment Support
+Education, Energy, and the Environment Housing & Development - Support

 In the Senate - Hearing 2/17 at 1:00 p.m.
 (1/27)